tdownie0/music-theor-ease/topics/Fundamentals/ch3.md

 );
 ```

-If you can follow that logic, that really is a huge leap.
+Understanding this concept can really open up some doors for us.
 We get to reuse our `createRobot()` function
-with as many different kinds of plans we could come up with, so long as the plans all follow the
+with as many different kinds of plans that we can come up with, so long as those plans all follow the
-same sets of basic rules, and interact with `createRobot()` almost the same way.
-That last part is
+same implementation pattern.
+This would constitute interacting with `createRobot()` in almost the same ways.
+The
-hard to phrase because this leads you into conditions where you would like additional things, but
+word "almost" is used here, anticipating for situations where we would like to add additional options, but would
-also need to allow for the original things to work the way they were, or gain something from a new
+still need to allow for our original design to work the way it was intended.
+To accomplish this, we could call
+some arguments conditionally, or implement empty returns for some plans where others will do extra work.
-addition.
-This feels okay at times to stretch out the responsibility of a function to accommodate for more use
+At times it feels okay to stretch out the responsibility of a function to accommodate for more use
-cases, but it starts getting tricky when the functions have to share a large amount of unrelated logic to
+cases, but it starts getting tricky when the functions have to share a large amount of unrelated logic with
-all the other use cases in order to keep working.
-A sign of this can be having large parameters for
+all of the others in order to keep working.
+An early sign of this can be having large parameters for
 functions, usually three or more.
-You can pass objects as parameters which sort of stretches the amount
+We can pass objects as parameters, which in a way stretches the amount
-rule, but it would be something like `robotInformation` in the code above, so conceptually we would
+rule, being something like `robotInformation` in the code above.
+So with this, conceptually we would
 see it as one related entity.
-The trouble comes from trying to track too many moving parts that can
+The real trouble starts to come from trying to track too many moving parts,
-seem independent of each other.
+especially when the parts seem independent of each other.

 Here, the `robotInformation` object may be used in createRobot before or after the `plansForRobot()` function.
 It may be things as simple as the name, size, color, and such.
 The waters would start to become